🔊

 Option B: Prefix URL: about:reader?url=https://...

-Option D: Clearly Reader has its own parser independent of Firefox
+Option D: Clearly Reader and the new Lexora have their own parsers independent of Firefox.

-System Settings > Accessibility > Spoken Content > "Speak selection"
+System Settings > Accessibility > Read & Speak > "Speak Selection"

 Shortcut: Option + Esc on any selected text.
 Works system-wide in Firefox.